Calculating... until our next FREE Code-Along Session. Secure your spot now

 How to Create an Inventory Database in 3 Steps

 Building an inventory database usually requires technical knowledge that someone running an e-commerce or factory operation might not have.
-For instance, you’d need a substantial understanding of database languages like SQL, not to mention the frontend development for user interaction.
+For instance, you’d need a substantial understanding of database languages like SQL, not to mention the front-end development for user interaction.

 This is where database builders like Five come in.
 Five is an online database builder specifically designed to make creating an inventory database much faster.